patchstack/academy/src/content/docs/wordpress/Vulnerabilities/privilege-escalation.md

 }
 ```

-To exploit this, any authenticated user just needs to perform a POST request to the `admin-ajax.php` endpoint specifying the needed action and parameter to trigger the `update_option` function.
+To exploit this, any unauthenticated user just needs to perform a POST request to the `admin-ajax.php` endpoint specifying the needed action and parameter to trigger the `update_option` function.

 ```bash
 curl <WORDPRESS_BASE_URL>/wp-admin/admin-ajax.php?action=update_site_preference -d "key=users_can_register&value=1"